Ennyola/bidnamic-fullstack-challenge/multiformwizard/README.md

 - Upon navigating to the index page, while not authenticated, you will be redirected to the login page to sign in before submitting an application
 - If you do not have an account, go to the signup page using the link provided on the login page
 - A navbar is available on the index and applications page for easy navigation and logout
 - 2 applications have been created.
-1 for authentication called "accounts" and the other called "formapp" which handles all form   related activites
+1 for authentication called "accounts" and the other called "form_app" which handles all form   related activites

 TESTING
 - Tests have been written for each application and they can be found in the "tests" folder for each application.